sindresorhus/package-config/readme.md

 > Get namespaced config from the closest package.json

-Having tool specific config in package.json reduces the amount of metafiles in your repo (there are usually a lot!) and makes the config obvious compared to hidden dotfiles like `.jshintrc`, which can end up causing confusion.
-[XO](https://github.com/sindresorhus/xo), for example, use the `xo` namespace in package.json, and [ESLint](http://eslint.org) uses `eslintConfig`.
-Many more tools supports this, like [AVA](https://ava.li), [Babel](https://babeljs.io), [nyc](https://github.com/bcoe/nyc), etc.
+Having tool specific config in package.json reduces the amount of metafiles in your repo (there are usually a lot!) and makes the config obvious compared to hidden dotfiles like `.eslintrc`, which can end up causing confusion.
+[XO](https://github.com/sindresorhus/xo), for example, uses the `xo` namespace in package.json, and [ESLint](http://eslint.org) uses `eslintConfig`.
+Many more tools supports this, like [AVA](https://ava.li), [Babel](https://babeljs.io), [nyc](https://github.com/istanbuljs/nyc), etc.

 ## Install